Toward Robust and Accurate Adversarial Camouflage Generation against Vehicle Detectors: Method

 \textbf{Gradient back-propogation to the UV map}: We develop the back-propagation CUDA code based on its forward propagation.
 The specific forward propagation algorithm \cite{kato2018neural} details are presented in Algorithm \ref{traditional sampling algorithm}.
 We call this sampling method tensor-traversal sampling.
 This method transforms the UV map to the facet-based texture tensor by projecting the coordinates of the facet-based texture tensor onto the UV map and assigning the facet-based texture tensor's value by interpolating neighboring points within the UV map.
 Specifically, the facet-based texture tensor \(T_{fc}\) has a shape of [\(nf\), \(ts\), \(ts\), \(ts\), 3], where \(nf\) denotes facet count and \(ts\) signifies texture size and the final dimension corresponds to RGB values.
 The UV map tensor has a shape of [\(wt\), \(ht\), 3], with \(wt\) representing the width and \(ht\) height; similarly, its last dimension pertains to RGB values as well.
 To assign the RGB value for the point (\(m\), \(x\), \(y\), \(z\)) within \(T_{fc}\), coordinates are initially projected onto the UV map as depicted in Figure \ref{sampling} (a).
 In this illustration, black points indicate pixel locations on the UV map, while green points represent projected positions of the points from a facet within \(T_{fc}\) onto the UV map.
 Subsequently, the RGB values of (\(m\), \(x\), \(y\), \(z\)) are assigned by interpolating those surrounding four points of the projection position on the UV map as outlined in Algorithm \ref{traditional sampling algorithm}.
 The back-propagation CUDA code corresponds directly to the forward propagation code.
 Specifically, during back-propagation, the gradient from each point in \(T_{fc}\) is propagated to the corresponding four neighboring points on the UV map, weighted by the same interpolation weights \(w\) used during the forward propagation.

 {\textbf{Input:}} {\textbf{Output:}}

 \textbf{Sampling method enhancement}: However, the original sampling method employed in NR poses a significant challenge: due to the implementation of the sampling process through traversal of \(T_{fc}\), it can lead to a situation where no points from \(T_{fc}\) project onto the surrounding area of certain points on the UV map.
 As a result, these points on the UV map are neglected during sampling and remain unoptimized in the camouflage generation process.
 As shown in Figure \ref{sampling} (b), the green points are projections of the points from a facet within the facet-based texture tensor, while the red points indicate those points that can be optimized, and the cyan points denote those points that cannot be optimized.
-It shows that with the tensor-traversal sampling method, many points are not optimized, consequently leading to suboptimal attack performance.
+It shows that with the tensor-traversal sampling method, many points are not optimized, resulting in highly discontinuous optimization results as shown in Figure \ref{sampling} (d), which ultimately leads to suboptimal attack performance.